 - Augmenting the diet with functional super nutrition and herbs to fill in the gaps.
 We are as strong as our weakest link.

 - Quality herbs and superfoods contain all of the necessary co-factors, vitamins, minerals for absorption.

 - Superfoods support the immune system, are beauty foods and full of protein, vitamins, minerals: goji berries, acai berries, Incan berries, acerola cherry, chlorella, spirulina, wheat grass, organic black olives, avocado, raw cacao nibs and cacao powder, matcha, raw honey, mulberries, raw organic nuts & seeds, hemp seed, hemp protein powder to name some of the major players.

-- Herbal supplements help support excess and deficiency and help the body achieve homeostasis (balance in the body).
+- Herbal supplements help support excess and deficiency and help the Healthy Body achieve homeostasis (balance in the Healthy Body).

 - Having a positive outlook has been shown to help with stress management.